 Pocket Pad

 Phone Case

-The phone case design integrates a secure pen holder, preventing loss while maintaining a slim, seamless profile.
+Integrated a secure pen holder while maintaining a slim profile.

+Pocket Pad